TochukwuPhilip/Pizza_Sales_Analysis/README.md

 ### Daily Trend of Total Orders:
 This chart will help the client identify any patterns or fluctuations in order volumes on a daily basis.
 ![image](https://github.com/TochukwuPhilip/Pizza_Sales_Analysis/assets/108484860/2ceb647d-17d1-444d-a7b2-60aad9b4812c)
+The bar chart has been used to present the daily trends of pizza Total Orders From the chart one can see that orders are highest on Fridays at 3,540 orders followed closely by Thursdays and Saturdays.
+In order to simplify the day name, a calculated column was created using the formula: Order Day = UPPER(LEFT(pizza_sales[Day Name], 3))